Say It All with Iffat Omer

 Say It All with Iffat Omer is a Pakistani web television talk show hosted by Iffat Rahim that first aired on 12 August 2019 on YouTube.
-The series is created by Najam Sethi and is produced by Meeran Karim.
-Each episode is separately sponsored and features a Pakistani celebrity interviewed about their daily life styles and success stories.
+The series is created by Najam Sethi and produced by Meeran Karim.
+Each episode is separately sponsored and features a Pakistani celebrity interviewed about their daily lifestyles and success stories.

 Production

-On being asked about what she felt will be new on her series, actress Iffat Rahim told The Nation that she hopes to provide a safe platform for all celebrities.
-It will be covering various subjects including personal, cultural, local and global information.
+On being asked what she felt would be new on her series, Iffat Rahim said she hoped to provide a safe platform for all celebrities and make it as interesting as possible for her audience.